eimon96/Erwthmatologio/PrivacyPolicy.md

 This app does not collect any data.
 The data you enter while using the app are saved locally into your device.
 You DO NOT need to enter your official credentials, this app is made for educational pusposes only and you can use it without being a student yourself.

 However this app contains google ads.
-Check google's privacy policy for that matter:
+Check out google's privacy policy for that matter:

 https://policies.google.com/privacy